How Does Tithi Shape Your Personality?

 • Colour: Blue

-• Insight: Expansion stabilizes into maturity.
-Vishnu sustains what has been built.
+• Insight: Vishnu helps maintain what you have built.
+The eight guardian deities protect your progress.
 Blue tones or calm water environments help ground emotions.

 Ekadashi